Vyral/base-template/_posts/2022-11-15-how-to-prepare-your-home-for-winter.md

 {% include excerpt.html %}

 Today we’re here to talk about what you need to do to prepare for winter.
 Yes, it is that time again.
 It seemed like summer was so short this year\!
-However, we would make sure you have your snow shovels ready because you're going to need them.
+As winter approaches, we want to make sure you have your snow shovels ready because you're going to need them.
 To fully get ready for winter, there are a few things you need to do in your home.&nbsp;

 **First, ensure your gutters are clean and your leaf guards are on to avoid future water build-up.** Also, make sure your downspouts are attached properly.
 When they’re not, the water drains right into the foundation, and that's the last thing you want.